aws/karpenter-provider-aws/website/content/en/preview/faq.md

 ### Can I use Bare Metal instance types?

 Yes, Karpenter supports provisioning metal instance types when a Provisioner's `node.kubernetes.io/instance-type` Requirements only include `metal` instance types.
-If a Provisioner's instance types are not constrained, then Karpenter will not provision metal instance types.
+If other instance types fulfill pod requirements, then Karpenter will prioritize all non-metal instance types before metal ones are provisioned.

 ### How does Karpenter dynamically select instance types?